H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

 This combination of steady cadence, controlled use of retrieval services, and explicit logging makes it possible to monitor and adjust autonomous learning without needing to instrument every internal step.

+---

 ## 27.3 Topic Selection

 Each autonomous learning cycle begins by selecting one or more topics to investigate, guided by configuration and, in future, by entangled topic structures.

 - **Configured topic lists and embeddings**
   The optimized learner maintains an internal list of topics to study, such as “large language model coordination systems”, and uses an embedding model (`SentenceTransformer('all‑MiniLM‑L6‑v2')`) to encode both raw texts and higher‑level session summaries.
-These embeddings are used both to structure internal memory and to estimate similarity between candidate research items and the existing corpus.
+These embeddings are used both to structure internal memory and to estimate similarity between candidate research items and the existing corpus, following sentence-embedding practices described by Reimers & Gurevych (https://arxiv.org/abs/1908.10084).

 - **Simple queues with hooks for entanglement**
   In the current implementation, topics are often processed according to a simple queue or deterministic rule coded directly in the learner.
 Historical variants of the code suggest the use of a `topic_graph.json` and session embeddings to construct a graph of related topics, with the long‑term plan of biasing future topic selection toward neighbors of recently studied topics.
 Even before this graph is fully exploited, the presence of topic embeddings and session summaries provides a foundation for more sophisticated planners.